IamTheCarl/CommandCAD/README.md

      * Lists
 	   * Lists of objects
 	   * Not all values in the list must be the same type
-	 * Number
-	   * Guaranteed to never be NaN (Dividing by zero produces a run time error)
-	 * Measurement
+	 * Measurements
-	   * Guaranteed to never be NaN (Dividing by zero produces a run time error)
+	   * Guaranteed to never be NaN
 	   * Dimensional analysis enforced through type safety
+	 * Vectors
+	   * Guaranteed to never be NaN
+	   * Dimensional analysis enforced through type safety
 	 * Automatic unit conversions
-	   * Unit conversions provided by the well tested [Units of Measurement](https://github.com/iliekturtles/uom) crate
+	   * Unit conversions provided by [a moderatly large CSV file](src/script/execution/types/measurement/units.csv)
 	 * Boolean
  * CAD Kernel
    * Built off the impressive [Fornjot](https://fornjot.app/) kernel, which is just as experimental as Command CAD is